PROGRAMS & APPLICATIONS

 If I am a SPACE alum, can I reapply?

-If you are an alum of The Working Farm or the Creative Solutions Symposium, you cannot reapply for these specialized programs; however, we highly recommend that you apply for a Creative Residency or any of our other programs that suit your needs.
+If you are an alum of The Working Farm, Family Residency, Greenhouse Residency or the Creative Solutions Symposium, you cannot reapply for these specialized programs; however, we highly recommend that you apply for a Creative Residency or any of our other programs that suit your needs.

 We are a two-parent household.
-Can both parents apply for The Family Residency?
+Can both parents/guardians apply for The Family Residency?

-If you are a two-parent household, we encourage one parent to apply.
-In the instance that both parents wish to apply, please know that while we have hosted couples previously, it is possible that only one of you will be accepted.
+If you are a two-parent/guardian household, we encourage one parent/guardian to apply.
+In the instance that both individuals wish to apply, please know that while we have hosted two-parent/guardian households previously, it is possible that only one of you will be accepted.
 Please refrain from applying if this is a deterrent.

 Can I apply for a Family Residency if I’m looking to bring at least one child who falls into the 3-5 year old age range and at least one child who falls into the 6-12 year old age range?